 We conclude the New Nissan Rogue 2023 is better in every way than its predecessor, which boasts well for its smaller siblings.

-It’s lighter than outgoing models thanks to a number of weight-saving measures such as doors, fenders, and hoods made with aluminum and rear hatches manufactured using composite materials.
+It’s lighter than outgoing models thanks to several weight-saving measures such as doors, fenders, and hoods made with aluminum and rear hatches manufactured using composite materials.
 It’s 41% stiff too.

-The test donkey of a redesigned little crossover was recently snapped by a spy photographer revealing his slim new proportions.
+A spy photographer recently snapped the test donkey of a redesigned little crossover revealing his slim new proportions.

-Its front fascia is likely to wear a sizeable grille flanked by low-mounted headlights and thin LED daytime running lights.
+Its front fascia will likely wear a sizeable grille flanked by low-mounted headlights and thin LED daytime running lights.
 At the back, horizontal lights remain but look slimmer and more contoured than those worn by current models.

 2023 Nissan Rogue Sport Specs

-Nissan is keeping full technical specifications under wraps, although it says motorists in Europe will be required to choose between a 1.3-liter four-cylinder engine equipped with lightweight hybrid technology and a hybrid system commonly called e-Power.
+Nissan is keeping full technical specifications under wraps.
+However, it says motorists in Europe will be required to choose between a 1.3-liter four-cylinder engine equipped with lightweight hybrid technology and a hybrid system commonly called e-Power.
 Gasoline-electric technology could find its way to Rogue Sport in the United States, too.

 Front-wheel drive will become standard, and all-wheel drive will be offered at an additional cost.
-The front-wheel-drive model will reach buyers with a torque beam rear axle, while the all-wheel-drive system will be accompanied by a more advanced multi-link configuration.
+The front-wheel-drive model will reach buyers with a torque beam rear axle, while a more advanced multi-link configuration will accompany the all-wheel-drive system.